Nuitka/Nuitka/Developer_Manual.rst

 The following is the intended interface:

-- Iteration with node methods ``computeStatement`` and ``computeNode``.
+- Iteration with node methods ``computeStatement`` and ``computeExpression``.

   These traverse modules and functions (i.e. scopes) and visit everything in the order that Python executes it.
 The visiting object is ``ConstraintCollection`` and pass forward.
-Some node types, e.g. ``StatementConditional`` new create child constraint collections and handle the SSA merging at exit.
+Some node types, e.g. ``StatementConditional`` new create branch constraint collections and handle the SSA merging at exit.

 - Replacing nodes during the visit.

-  Both ``computeStatement`` and ``computeNode`` are tasked to return potential replacements of themselves, together with "tags" (meaningless now), and a "message", used for verbose tracing.
+  Both ``computeStatement`` and ``computeExpression`` are tasked to return potential replacements of themselves, together with "tags" (meaningless now), and a "message", used for verbose tracing.

-  The replacement node of "+" operator, may e.g. the pre-computed result, wrapped in side effects of the node.
+  The replacement node of "+" operator, may e.g. be the pre-computed constant result, wrapped in side effects of the node, or the expression raised, again wrapped in side effects.

 - Assignments and references affect SSA.